AdamTroed/Customer/README.md

 -   `--name`, this is us giving our container name,  `myapp`.
 If we don't specify a name one will otherwise be generated for us.

 Our last argument is the image name  `customerapi`.

+## API endpoints

+For API endpoint documentation, please use swagger until it is in place in here, swagger is shown in the root path.